-It is very important to attract attention around your brand.
-The competition in China – especially in the e-commerce sector – is fierce, you need Chinese netizens to notice your company and products in order for your business to have a chance to grow in China.
+It is very important to increase your brand visibility and attractivity.
+The competition in China – especially in the e-commerce sector – is fierce.
+China is facing the highest number of competitors per category.
+To be clear, your brand will face 5 to 10 times more competitors in China than in any other country.
+So, you need Chinese netizens to notice your company and products in order for your business to have a chance to grow in China.

 - Weibo: Pretty similar to the western social network Twitter, Weibo is a brand mass marketing tool.
-That will allow you to communicate to a wide range of users.
-You have plenty of options to market your brand/products: all the paid options (weibo ads: fan headline, fan tunnels, SEO, display ads, welcome screen ads) that can increase the traffic on your page.
-And you also have the option of working with key opinion leader (KOL) on various types of campaigns: you can include them in your marketing campaign, you can sponsor their post, you can pay them to review your products etc.
+That will allow you to communicate with a wide range of users.
+You have plenty of options to market your brand/products: all the paid options (Weibo ads: fan headline, fan tunnels, SEO, display ads, welcome screen ads) that can increase the traffic on your page.
+And you also have the option of working with key opinion leaders (KOLs) on various types of campaigns: you can include them in your marketing campaign, you can sponsor their post, you can pay them to review your products, etc.

-- WeChat: WeChat is a more closed plateforme.
-It allows closer relation with users.
-Meaning that the type of relationship that you are creating between the company and the user is very different wether your working on Weibo or WeChat.
-However you can do marketing campaign on WeChat too, with KOLs, and interactive campaigns with the followers of your brand.
+- WeChat: WeChat is a more closed platform.
+It allows closer relations with users.
+Meaning that the type of relationship that you are creating between the company and the user is very different whether your working on Weibo or WeChat.
+However, you can do marketing campaigns on WeChat too, with KOLs, and interactive campaigns with the followers of your brand.

-These are two very important social network you must use to increase brand awareness.
-But there are others network that you can use, among others: Douyin, Toutiao, Xiao Hong Shu (Little Red Book).
+These are two very important social networks you must use to increase brand awareness.
+But there are other networks that you can use, among others: Douyin, Toutiao, Xiao Hong Shu (Little Red Book).

-There are 3 different ways to export products to China.
+Technically, from cross-borders, there are 3 different ways to export products to China:

-3 – The in-bond import model requires the storage of exported products in storage locations either in Hong Kong or in special areas for CBEC to expedite shipment processing.
-Which means that the products are sent to China even before it has been ordered by the consumer.
-This type of shipment corresponds to product categories such as consumer goods, low value goods or heavy goods vehicles.
+The in-bond import model requires the storage of exported products in storage locations either in Hong Kong or in special areas for CBEC to expedite shipment processing.
+So, the products are sent to China even before it has been ordered by the consumer.
+This type of shipment corresponds to product categories such as consumer goods, low-value goods, or heavy goods vehicles.

-A new type of shipment has been emerging for some time, the principle is simple, instead of bringing the package on Chinese territory through a CBEC special zone, the package is sent near the Chinese border, Hong Kong for example, or it is stored before being sent during an order.
+A new type of shipment has been emerging for some time, the principle is easy.
+You do not need to deliver the package through a CBEC special zone.
+You should only send the package near the Chinese border, Hong Kong for example.
+Another option is to store the product before sending it during an order.
 The advantage is that if the product is not ordered in China it is still possible to sell it through other channels in Asian countries.

 The positive list is a product list that was released in April 2016 (for the first version).
 This list includes all products authorized for import into China.
 To this date, there are 1321 product categories that can be imported via CBEC.

-6 – What are the limitations to the import?
+6 – What are the limitations to imports?

 The positive list manages the products eligible for import, for the products not mentioned in the list it is necessary to: